Self-love: The anatomy of confidenceAug 11, 2021

 The third pillar of confidence is, in my opinion, the most important and can often only be discovered through adversity, by which I mean through living, taking risks and ‘failing’.

-In that moment, I doubted my confidence, I doubted by competence and I questioned my abilities but I put on a professional game face and I showed up fully even though I was scared, and guess what, it was a GREAT day!
+At that moment, I doubted my confidence, I doubted my competence and I questioned my abilities but I put on a professional game face and I showed up fully even though I was scared, and guess what, it was a GREAT day!

 That is integral confidence; knowing that you are the asset, knowing that without all the trimmings and trappings, you are awake, kickass and kind!